 by confusing your life with someone else's dream.

 This new life you’re searching for won’t be found

 turning over the ground, as if hidden somewhere

 in earthenware vessels, lost deep in the ruins

 of excavated lands.
 Look, the error is from the beginning,

-the warning signal they chose to ignore.
+the red flag they chose to ignore.
 Yes, it’s been

 disastrous, I know, and you are angry, but don't let